acch/ansible-scale/README.md

         pool: data
 ```

-The `filesystem` name is mandatory, and the `device` variable is mandatory for each of the filesystem's disks.
-All other filesystem and disk parameters are optional.
-Thus, a minimal filesystem configuration would look like this:
+The `filesystem` name is mandatory, and the `device` variable is mandatory for each of the file system's `disks`.
+All other file system and disk parameters are optional.
+Hence, a minimal file system configuration would look like this:

 ```
 # host_vars/scale01: